Constant Guilt and a Bad Mood May Be a Sign of Concealed Depression

 Bad moods and feeling like reality has lost its original shine is a characteristic symptom of dysthymia.

-As soon as this shadow appears, this feeling, it’s important to ask for help and be aware that something isn’t right and that you need to resolve it.
+As soon as this shadow appears, it’s important to ask for help and be aware that something isn’t right and that you need to resolve it.

 Strategies to face the day to day

-- Movement, exercise, sunbathing: this simply means going out of the house, surrounding yourself with “life”, moving your body and using your body to create different, amazing changes in the brain.
+- Movement, exercise, sunbathing: this simply means going out of the house, surrounding yourself with “life”, moving your body and using it to create different, amazing changes in the brain.

 - Stop the negative wandering in your brain.
 You need to put an end to the mental noise, to the “I can’t”, the “I’m guilty”.

-- Your negative thoughts are not reality, they are perceptions and your perceptions are not always true.
+- Your negative thoughts are not reality, they’re perceptions and your perceptions are not always true.